JonnyC0G/roccat-led/README.md

 # `roccat-led` is an extended version of [`roccatvulcan`](https://github.com/simonhuwiler/roccatvulcan) by Simon Huwiler
-With this Node Module you can control your Roccat Sense Mousepad.
-Bring your mousepad to life!
+With this Node Module you can control your ROCCAT devices.
+Bring your setup to life!

 ## Background
 This module was inspired by the npm package `roccatvulcan` created by Simon Huwiler.